 BNZ Life Insurance Limited holds a payable to BNZ Insurance Services Limited and Bank of New Zealand at balance date.
-This is in respect of; management fees incurred, commission accruals and payments made on BNZ Life Insurance Limited's behalf.
-Payments made on BNZ Life Insurance Limited's behalf are repaid six months following Bank of New Zealand invoice date.
+This is in respect of; management fees incurred, commission accruals and payments made on BNZ Life Insurance Limited's behalf are repaid six months following Bank of New Zealand invoice date.